Home | Bibliography | Site Search | Site Map

 Man has the urge to thrust against the limits of language (gegen die Grenzen der Sprache anzurennen).
 Think for instance about one's astonishment that anything exists.
 This astonishment cannot be expressed in the form of a question and there is no answer to it.
 Anything we can say must, a priori, be only nonsense.
 Nevertheless we thrust against the limits of language....
 But the tendency, the thrust (das Anrennen), points to something.
 (LE/Notes p.
 12-13)

 Wittgenstein said that our "thrusting against the limits of language points to something", that it is a tendency which he deeply respects and would never ridicule (LE p.
 12) despite it being "perfectly, absolutely hopeless".
 A year later, however, he said that "language is not a cage" (LE/Notes p.
 16).
-I think the criticism is that those two statements cannot both be correct: because "nonsense" that conveys meaning is after all not nonsense ("When a sentence is called meaningless, it is not as it were its meaning that is meaningless").
-If "one's astonishment that anything exists" cannot be put into words that are not nonsense, then how is it that Wittgenstein has put it into words that are not nonsense?
+I think the criticism is that those two statements cannot both be correct: either language sets strict limits to what can be said without talking nonsense in the way Wittgenstein said it does, or language does not.
+And it does not because "nonsense" that conveys meaning is, after all, not nonsense (When a sentence is called meaningless, it is not because it has a meaning; if a proposition is nonsense, it is not its sense that is nonsense (PI § 500)).
+If "one's astonishment that anything exists" cannot be put into words that are not nonsense, then how is it that Wittgenstein has put it into words that are not normally called nonsense?

 "Generally, nothing explains the meaning of words so well as a picture" (LC p.
 63)

 We ask, "Why was something drawn or written rather than not?"
-But isn't that asking who wrote it?
-Indeed, doesn't Leibniz answer his own question by saying that God is its author?
-And now we ask, "Why is there God rather than nothing, and why did God write rather than not?"
+But that is asking who wrote it, and indeed Leibniz answers his own question by saying that God is its author.
+But now we ask, "Why is there God rather than nothing, and why did God write rather than not?"
+(Why does God exist?)

+However, are we merely "bewitched by language" (PI § 109) wherever we find no acceptable answer to a question?
+Are we wrong to be mystified by the riddle of existence?
 Isaiah has God say, "My ways are not your ways.
-My thoughts are as high above yours as the heavens are above the earth" [55.8-9] -- the idea being that not only are there things man doesn't understand, but that there are things we are without the capacity to understand, things Isaiah calls "the thoughts of God" and I think we call "the eternal questions".
+My thoughts are as high above yours as the heavens are above the earth" [55.8-9] -- the idea being that not only are there things man doesn't understand, but that there are things man is without the capacity to understand, things Isaiah calls "the thoughts of God" and I think we call "the eternal questions".

 "Not comparable to anything"

-A picture needn't be directly comparable to something in the world in order to have a sense; otherwise e.g. the Greek myths would be nonsense.
-It is not always the case that sense and nonsense are a function of a method of verification, nor that a proposition must be true or false.
-[Note 2]
+A picture needn't be directly comparable to something in the world in order to have meaning; otherwise e.g. mermaids and the Greek myths would be nonsense.
+[Note 2] There are many proposition types besides statements of fact, among them "metaphysical thesis".
+Not every proposition must be verifiable in order to be sense rather than nonsense.

 "It is there -- like our life"